-RESET# must remain asserted until the CLK signal from all transmitters is stable.
-If a device requires more than 1 ms after PWROK assertion to stabilize its transmit clocks, it may drive RESET# to extend it until transmit clocks are stable.

-For a warm reset sequence, RESET# must be asserted for at least 1 ms.
+- RESET# must remain asserted at both ends of the link until the CLK signal from all transmitters is stable.
+If a device requires more than 1 ms after PWROK assertion to stabilize its transmit clocks, it may drive RESET# to extend it until transmit clocks are stable. - For a warm reset sequence, RESET# must be asserted for at least 1 ms. - Gen3 devices must output a stable TXCLK within 1ms of RESET# assertion.